hsemple/pythongis_tutorials/docs/source/strings_lists_conditional.rst

    Sumlist = sum(list)
    print (Sumlist)

-   >>> 3820
+3820

 |

 **g.
 Adding Two List Elements**

 Lists cannot be added with the simple use of an addition sign, i.e., list1 + list2.
-We have to iterate the list, grab the corresponding values and do the addition.
+We have to iterate or loop over each element in the list, grab the corresponding values and do the addition.

 .. code-block:: python
    :linenos: